-Suzanne Gabriele is a Senior Engineer based in Colorado with more than 25 years of professional experience focused in the areas of environmental policy and management systems development and implementation, environmental compliance, and environmental site assessment and remediation for clients in a variety of industries including mining, manufacturing, and food processing.
+Suzanne Gabriele is a Principal Consultant based in Colorado with more than 25 years of professional experience focused in the areas of environmental policy and management systems development and implementation, environmental compliance, and environmental site assessment and remediation for clients in a variety of industries including mining, manufacturing, and food processing.

 Examples of Suzanne's experience include managing numerous environmental policy and management system (EMS) development and implementation projects where the Environmental Protection Agency (EPA) Compliance-focused EMS standard is required.
 Although the systems that Suzanne develops more closely resemble those developed under the International Organization for Standardization (ISO) standard, they are accepted by EPA for use under these conditions.
 The end result for her clients is an optimally performing and flexible system.
 One of Suzanne's EMS clients has seen the number of Clean Water Act (CWA) violations drop from almost 150 to less than four over the past five years.
 Another was able to reduce wastewater treatment costs and increase byproduct revenues through system implementation.